viewstools/docs/README.md

 # Views Docs - Productive way of creating interfaces

 ## How can you benefit from what we are doing?
-👋 Today Views allows teams to become more cross-functional by the use of a clean, simple, and meaningful code.
+👋 We want the same as you do: write clean, simple, meaningful, and accessible code.

-As a result, small learning curve opens new possibilities of contribution, even for non-technical members, like designers or business analysts.
+And to be productive at it!
+Or at least we hope you want that...

+We've proofed, that if you give access to production code for non-technical members of your team, like designers or business analysts, the team will become more cross-functional and productive in a very short time.

+Since programming is hard for those who don't do it, we devote all our efforts to make the Views learning curve as small as possible, syntax as beautiful as it gets, and as powerful as possible.
+[Check out new animations](## animations)

 TODO Put the final index here